saimonn/techlunch-ssh/README.md

 Maybe after this lunch people will know more like 30% of OpenSSH capacities

 This documentation is about OpenSSH.
-Some options might applies to other ssh implementations.
+Some options might apply to other ssh implementations.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->